 What if I decided to launch my own singing career and decided the way forward was to sing songs I’d written in Korean?
-I assure you that I’d run my lyrics by a native Korean speaker first.
+I assure you I’d run my lyrics by a native Korean speaker first.

 And rightly so.
 There would be no logical reason not to ask a native Korean speaker to check my lyrics.
 It would be foolhardy of me to think that all my Korean lyrics would flow naturally.